Roguelazer/rust-syslog-rfc5424/README.md

 This tool supports serializing the parsed messages using serde if it's built with the `serde-serialize` feature.

+This library is licensed under the ISC license, a copy of which can be found in [LICENSE.txt](LICENSE.txt)

 ## Performance

 On a recent system<sup>[1](#sysfootnote)</sup>, a release build takes approximately 8µs to parse an average message and approximately 300ns to parse the smallest legal message.
 Debug timings are a bit worse -- about 60µs for an average message and about 8µs for the minimal message.
 A single-threaded Syslog server should be able to parse at least 100,000 messages/s, as long as you run a separate thread for the parser.